-As the COVID-19 crisis ravages on healthcare organizations are forced to deal with an arrested cash flow and diminished revenues.
+As the COVID-19 crisis ravages healthcare organizations are forced to deal with an arrested cash flow and diminished revenues.
 Critical sources of revenue from inpatient hospital stays and elective surgeries were put on hold to save bed capacity.
 Needless to say, preparing to deal with the second unexpected spike in COVID-19, has additional financial stress.

 How can revenue cycle and finance leaders working at healthcare organizations minimize the impact of destabilized financial operations to re-establish a sense of normalcy?

-The number of elective procedures decreased dramatically, medical billing and coding requirements have evolved swiftly.
+The number of elective procedures decreased dramatically, medical billing and medical coding requirements have evolved swiftly.
 The 2021 guidelines are already in effect.
 Revenue cycle managers must implement best practices geared towards improving quality for optimal reimbursements.

-We’ve listed below key recommendations to steer your revenue cycle in the right direction and help you sustain it through an incredibly disruptive period:
+We’ve listed below key recommendations to steer your revenue cycle management in the right direction and help you sustain it through an incredibly disruptive period: